STUDIO OD DIST CLASSIC

 65W 57121 |

 Captured from a classic 1960B cab.
-The vintage G12-65 with its signature massive dust cap has a fat warm sound with beefy low end.
-Captured with SM57 and R-121 combination. |
+The vintage G12-65, with its large dust cap, has a fat, warm sound with a firm low end.
+Captured with an SM57 and R-121 combination. |

 STUDIO CLEAN OD DIST CLASSIC |